Updated on 16.9.2024

 Check the logs for possible cause

-With your server up and running, you should check the logs as usual for any indication as to what could have caused the system shutdown to begin with.
+With your server up and running, you should check the logs as usual for any indication of what could have caused the system shutdown.
 Start by looking into when the system was shut down.
 One handy command for this is the following.

 sudo last -1x shutdown